DellGEOS/HybridJumpstart/modules/module_2/3_Integrate_Azure.md

 Before you begin
 -----------
-At this stage, you should have completed the previous section of the workshop, [Scenario 2a - Clustering Azure Stack HCI with Windows Admin Center](/modules/module_2/2a_Cluster_AzSHCI_WAC.md) or [Scenario 2b - Clustering Azure Stack HCI with PowerShell](/modules/module_2/2a_Cluster_AzSHCI_PS.md) and have an Azure Stack HCI cluster successfully deployed, along with a cloud/file share witness.
+At this stage, you should have completed the previous section of the jumpstart, [Scenario 2a - Clustering Azure Stack HCI with Windows Admin Center](/modules/module_2/2a_Cluster_AzSHCI_WAC.md) or [Scenario 2b - Clustering Azure Stack HCI with PowerShell](/modules/module_2/2a_Cluster_AzSHCI_PS.md) and have an Azure Stack HCI cluster successfully deployed, along with a cloud/file share witness.
 Here you can see our previously deployed cluster in Windows Admin Center:

 ![Azure Stack HCI cluster in Windows Admin Center](/modules/module_2/media/wac_azshcicluster.png "Azure Stack HCI cluster in Windows Admin Center")